clarkgrubb/home/README.rst

 Summary
 -------

-Dot files which are used on Darwin, Linux, Cygwin, and MinGW.
+Dot files which are used on Darwin, Linux, and MinGW.

 Also notes on how the home directory is organized.